Paco's Anatomy

 The game concept

-The first task, but if not the most important of the project, was to find a novative and original concept for that alternative controller game.
+The first task, and probably the most important one, was to come up with a new and original concept for an alternative controller game.

-Scotty Fermin and me were the first to work on it, since it was a week dedicated of finding an idea, before creating a whole team.
+Scotty Fermin and I were the first to work on it, since the first week was dedicated to finding an idea before forming a full team.

-We had two main ideas, one being a toilet box where the player would have to play with the toilet broom, the flush, and with the screen being in the toilet hole.
+We had two main ideas.
+One was a toilet box where the player would interact with the toilet brush, the flush, and the screen would be inside the toilet bowl.

-The second idea being Paco's idea.
-A big monster with holes in his body, the player would have to put his hands in it and play with his organs to do something (we hadn't choose it would be o keep him alive as a vet at first).
+The second idea was Paco.
+A big monster with holes in his body, where the player would put their hands inside and interact with his organs to do something (we hadn’t decided yet that it would be about keeping him alive as a vet).

-We then decided to push a bit the monster idea and created a powerpoint presentation, the main objective now would be to make the idea and concept the most attractive possible.
+We decided to push the monster idea and made a PowerPoint presentation.
+The goal was to make the concept as attractive as possible.

-(Why ?
-Because the first week were only Scotty and me (2 GD's), then during the weekend, we'll send our powerpoint and the other students would choose the one they like the most among all the concepts, and place themselves in each teams, it was a great idea to create teams in my opinion).
+Why?
+Because during the first week it was just Scotty and me (2 GDs).
+Then over the weekend, we would send our presentation and the other students would choose the concept they liked most from all the proposals and join the teams.
+I thought it was a great way to form teams.

 Main page of presentation